Cragsand/streamlink-linux-service/readme.md

 - In this example we install the script in your user home directory **/home/crag/streamlink** and set up a python environment in **/home/crag/streamlink/venv** and for the user **crag**.
 - Replace paths and username accordingly when installing and configuring this for yourself.
 - Paths are configured in the py scripts themselves.
 TODO: Move this to the settings.config file.
+- You have to set up an [APP with the Twitch API](https://dev.twitch.tv/console/apps) and your own accounts token for this to not record ads.
+Twitch embeds ads into the stream, this is the only way to avoid this happening.

 # Install python if you don't have it and create an environment
 ```